 13. Enjoy the Amazing Views at Mirador Del Rio

-Another stunning Cesar Manrique creation, the Mirador is mostly camouflaged behind rock.
+Another stunning Cesar Manrique creation, the Mirador, is mostly camouflaged behind a rock.
 From the car park it is difficult to determine what to expect from Mirador del Rio but it is a whole different story inside.

-Located at what is almost the top point of Lanzarote, Mirador Del Rio has jaw dropping views over the eighth Canary Island La Graciosa.
+Located at almost the top point of Lanzarote, Mirador Del Rio has jaw-dropping views over the eighth Canary Island La Graciosa.

 The building is home to a coffee shop with extraordinary views as well as a very cute gift shop.